JS-RUH-1/W04D01-FullStackDev-Lab/README.md

 # LAB

+## Discuss and answer the following questions with your partner:

 - What is full stack development ?
 - What is MERN stack ?
 - Explain the role of each of these (web server and application server) ?